Viewing Events

 - Event Type: Add one or more event types.

-- Hide Vehicle States (CloudBoxx API: Hide Trackings)
+- Hide Vehicle States (CloudBoxx API: Hide Trackings): Focus on key changes by hiding routine state updates.

 Find just the important changes